 Potential Defenses to Family Violence Charges

 Just because a person is arrested for domestic violence by the police, does not necessarily mean he or she will be convicted or even charged with a crime by the prosecutor.
-Morris Law Firm, P.A. defends these cases on a regular basis.
+Morris Law Firm, P.A. defends Pinellas County domestic violence issues on a regular basis.
 We have an excellent reputation for obtaining outstanding results for our clients.
 Once we begin to defend or represent a client, it is not uncommon for the charges alleged by the police to be reduced by the prosecutor or even dropped.

 Over the years, we have discovered that many clients are falsely accused by their spouses or family members.
 There are many reasons false reports are made in domestic cases.
 Insecurity, infidelity, financial distress, stress at work and issues relating to children often can form the basis for a false or exaggerated accusation.